-Software Architects deeply “think about”, discuss and develop solutions for back office enterprise components, primarily using the Object Oriented paradigm, in which the basic abstractions defined in the problem description are identified, fleshed out and manipulated.
+Software Architects deeply “think about”, discuss and develop solutions for problems like these using the Object Oriented paradigm, in which the basic abstractions defined in the problem description are identified, fleshed out and manipulated.
+On truly large projects, it is only after both the system analysis and design are complete that the programmers get called in to implement and deploy the resulting solution.

-On truly large software projects, it is only after both the system analysis is completed and the design fleshed out and documented by the software architect, that the programmers get called in to implement the resulting solution.
-This is EXACTLY the relationship between the architect and the craftsmen (plumbers, electricians and carpenters) during the building of a house.
-By necessity, they each think about the same house in very different ways.
+This is exactly the relationship between the architect and the craftsmen (plumbers, electricians and carpenters) during the building of a house.
+By necessity, they think about the house in very different ways.
+Here you will learn how to think like a Software Architect.